A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Code Test and Comparison

 Figures \ref{fig:species_nH} and \ref{fig:Ni_nH} plot the abundances of different species as a function of $A_V$ and $N$ for the three networks at $\xi_\mr{H}=2\times 10^{-16}\mr{s^{-1}H^{-1}}$.
 Figure 2 shows the abundance comparisons for $\xi_\mr{H}=10^{-17}\mr{s^{-1}H^{-1}}$.
 Overall, there is a very good agreement between our chemical network and the PDR code for $\CII$, $\CI$, $\CO$, and $\mr{H_3^+}$, which are the main observable species in our network.
-It is remarkable that our network also reproduces the column densities $N_i$ at a given $A_V$ of all other species with errors less a factor of $\sim 2$, even for the largely simplified pseudo species $\OHx$ and $\CHx$.
+It is remarkable that our network also reproduces the column densities $N_i$ at a given $A_V$ of all other species with errors less than a factor of $\sim 2$, even for the largely simplified pseudo-species $\OHx$ and $\CHx$.
 This indicates that our simplified network successfully captures the main chemical pathways of these species.
 There are also some differences to be pointed out: Compared to the PDR code, the $\CO$ abundance is lower at $n=100 \mr{cm^{-3}}$ and $A_V\gtrsim 2$, and higher at $A_V \sim 1$ in our network.
-This is partly due to the difference in the grain assisted recombination rates, as discussed in \ref{section:GR1}, and partly due to the approximation of using pseudo-species $\OHx$, which does not capture all the details of $\OHx$ formation and destruction.
-We also over-produce $\CI$, $\Heplus$, and $\OHx$ at $n=100 \mr{cm^{-3}}$ and $A_V \gtrsim 2$.
-However, since the differences mainly occur at where carbon is mostly in $\CO$, and the $\CI$ and $\Heplus$ abundances are low, the differences in column density in Figure \ref{fig:Ni_nH} are small.
-At $n=100 \mr{cm^{-3}}$, there are some discrepancies in $\CHx$ abundances.
-Since $\CO$ abundance is very low in these less shielded regions, and $\CO$ formation is largely mediated by $\OHx$, this has a minimal impact on the overall $\CO$ distribution.
+This is partly due to the difference in the grain-assisted recombination rates, as discussed in Appendix \ref{section:GR1}, and partly due to the approximation of using pseudo-species $\OHx$, which does not capture all the details of $\OHx$ formation and destruction.
+For similar reasons that lead to the difference in the $\CO$ abundance, there are also discrepancies in the abundances of other species such as $\CI$, $\Heplus$, $\OHx$, and $\CHx$ at $n=100 \mr{cm^{-3}}$ and $A_V \gtrsim 2$.
+However, since the differences mainly occur in a limited range of $A_V$, the differences in column density in Figure \ref{fig:Ni_nH} are small.

 The \citetalias{NL1999} network, however, fails to reproduce the equilibrium abundances in the PDR code.
 The $\CO$ abundance is too low as a result of the high $\CII$ and $\Heplus$ abundances, as discussed above.
 The \citetalias{NL1999} network also leads to a much higher $\CHx$ abundance, due to the absence of the important destruction channel of $\mr{CH}$ reacting with $\Ho$.
 Therefore, we conclude that our new chemical network is preferred over the \citetalias{NL1999} network.
 With one additional species ($\Oplus$) and nineteen additional reactions, we find that the increase in computational cost is about 50\%.